jamesrharwood/equator-guidelines-website/guideline_repos/strobe/items/12b_statistical_methods.md

 ---
-id: 12b_statistical_methods
+id: statistical-methods-subgroups-interactions
 title: "12b.
-Statistical methods"
+Statistical methods – subgroups and interactions"
+checklist:
+    text: Describe any methods used to examine subgroups and interactions.
 ---
-Describe any methods used to examine subgroups and interactions
+Describe any methods used to examine subgroups and interactions.

 ## Read More